 Bullet Points: First Blood

-It was 32 years ago today, that the movie world was introduced to John Rambo in First Blood.
+On October 22nd, 1982 the movie world was first introduced to the character John Rambo in First Blood.

 I am not sure how companies that sell testosterone boosting products are still in business when all a man really needs to boost his testosterone is to put First Blood in their Blu-Ray player and hit play.